Trucklover2015/elliottwa.github.io/_pages/about.md

   - /about.html
 ---

 My name Elliott.
-I have no idea how to code, thank you Jekyll.
+I have no idea how to code, so this is a start.